-Kedleston's Marble Hall floor, treading on treasure
+Kedleston's Marble Hall Floor

-The floor in Kedleston's Marble Hall dates right back to the 1760s and the current hall’s construction.
+The floor in Kedleston's Marble Hall dates back to the 1760s and the current hall’s construction.
 Finished with Hopton Wood stone, decorated with Italian marble borders and honeysuckle-inspired detailing it is arguably the most significant floor in the possession of the National Trust.
 Sadly the floor’s condition is deteriorating at an alarming rate and with the floor central to our visitor route we’re faced with a challenge to protect it.

 Obviously when the floor was first constructed in the 1760s it wasn't designed to cope with the tens of thousands of visitors a year it sees nowadays.
 Yet thanks to its incredible craftmanship and engineering it is still structurally sound.
 However, the extra footfall has taken its toll on its delicate surface and we are seeing an increasing amount of damage.